AmeriCorps NCCC is currently accepting applications to begin serving in October 2015!

 AmeriCorps NCCC (National Civilian Community Corps) strengthens communities and develops leaders through direct, team-based national and community service.
 In partnership with non-profits—secular and faith based—local municipalities, state governments, federal government, national and state parks, Indian tribes, and schools, members complete service projects throughout the region they are assigned.

 AmeriCorps NCCC is a full-time, team-based residential program for men and women age 18-24.
-Members are assigned to one of five campuses — Denver, CO; Sacramento, CA; Perry Point, MD; Vicksburg, MS; and Vinton, IA.
+Members are assigned to one of five campuses — Denver, CO; Sacramento, CA; Balitmore, MD; Vicksburg, MS; and Vinton, IA.

 Drawn from the successful models of the Civilian Conservation Corps of the 1930s and the U.S. military, AmeriCorps NCCC is built on the belief that civic responsibility is an inherent duty of all citizens and that national service programs work effectively with local communities to address pressing needs.